Table of Contents

 For those preparing to move or extend their stay, Pytheas offers services for immigration guidance and settling-in support.

-The New Rules for Permanent Residence in Norway
+Rules for Permanent Residence in Norway

 1. Minimum Years of Legal Residence